kariiv/node-yahtzee/README.md

 - Animations

 USING COOKIES 🍪🍪🍪
-Use different browsers to play the game or incognito.
+Use different browsers or incognito to play the game.

 Design: kariiv & vertam
 Logic: kariiv